-Once the USACE has decided on its long-term plan for the bridges, MassDOT will initiate and prioritize the project development process for the capital projects recommended in the Cape Cod Canal Transportation Study's Final Report.
+Once the USACE has finalized the MRER in November 2019 and its long-term plan for the bridges, MassDOT will initiate and prioritize the project development process for the capital projects recommended in the Cape Cod Canal Transportation Study's Final Report.

-USACE and MassDOT must align the construction of these two projects in order to minimize impacts on the public and to maximize efficiency and minimize construction time.
+USACE and MassDOT have signed an agreement to work together and align the construction of these two projects in order to minimize impacts on the public and to maximize efficiency and minimize construction time.